 In the end, it is not as much the question if content marketing is essential, because content marketing is the glue that binds all your marketing efforts together and what them all of them even more successful.

 Back to you, Content Marketing continues to change how leads and customers get in contact with your brand for the first time.
-A good marketer knows this and knows how to fit the creation of content in their overall marketing strategy.
+A good marketer knows this and knows how to fit the creation of content into their overall marketing strategy.

 If you want to have more leads, if you want to have more customers, it’s not a question of where to find them.